giojpg/giojpg.github.io/README.md

-# gio-jpg.github.io
+# giojpg.github.io
-This is a simple website for gio-jpg, a student.
+This is a simple website for giojpg, a student.